bitrise-io/devcenter/_articles/reviews/code-signing-troubleshooting.md

 * Check that the team IDs the uploaded code signing files belong to are the correct team IDs.
 Also, make sure the provisioning profile contains the correct App ID.

 * Check that your uploaded code signing files are valid!
-Remember that these files can and do expire.
+Remember that these files can and do expire or get revoked.

 * Check the `Select method for export` input of the Step in the Workflow Editor.
 If, for example, it is set to `ad-hoc` or `app-store`, you need a Distribution type .p12 certificate file and either an Ad-hoc or an App Store type provisioning profile.

 * Make sure that you do not have both the `iOS Auto Provision` and the `Certificate and profile installer` Steps in your workflow.
 You cannot use both in the same workflow - your build will definitely fail.

-**The _iOS Auto Provision Step_ fails.**
+### The _iOS Auto Provision Step_ fails.

 The `iOS Auto Provision` Step manages your provisioning profiles for you: it downloads the profiles from the Apple Developer portal and installs them for you.
 Here's what you can do if this Step fails: